Warrant Officer Prerequisites and Duty Description

 Duties:

 Manages personnel, supplies, equipment, and facility assets to maintain and repair Army rotary, fixed-wing and unmanned aerial systems.
-Develops and implements responsive maintenance and logistical support to achieve the missions assigned by the Aviation maneuver commander.
-They organize maintenance elements to inspect service, test, disassemble, repair, reassemble, adjust, replace parts, and retest aircraft or aircraft components.
-Prepare, implement, and maintain standing operating procedures for management of maintenance activities.
-Interpret regulations, technical manuals, and orders pertaining to maintenance and logistics of Army aircraft for commanders and subordinates.
-Supervise Aviation equipment maintenance, direct maintenance, and accountability of organizational test equipment, supplies, and recovery equipment.
-Aviation warrant officers fill a unique role within Army Aviation as the technical and tactical experts of the branch providing long-term continuity of service within both conventional and special operations Aviation units.
+They develop and implement responsive maintenance and logistical support to achieve the missions assigned by the Aviation Maneuver Commander.
+They organize maintenance elements to inspect service, test, disassemble, repair, reassemble, adjust, replace parts, retest aircraft or aircraft components.
+They prepare, implement, and maintain standing operating procedures for management of maintenance activities.
+They interpret regulations, technical manuals, and orders pertaining to maintenance and logistics of Army aircraft for Commanders and subordinates.
+They supervise aviation equipment maintenance, direct maintenance, and accountability of organizational test equipment, supplies, and recovery equipment.
+Aviation Warrant Officers fill a unique role within Army Aviation as the technical and tactical experts of the branch providing long-term continuity of service within both conventional and special operations Aviation units.

 Minimum prerequisites: